unamusedchemical/simple-go-api/README.md

   }
   ```

-- `localhost:8000/api/activity/<id>/delete` <id> is the integer value of the activity id - delete an activity
+- POST - `localhost:8000/api/activity/<id>/delete` <id> is the integer value of the activity id - delete an activity
   - No JSON needs to be provided

-- `localhost:8000/api/activity/group` - add an activity to a group
+- POST - `localhost:8000/api/activity/group` - add an activity to a group
   - JSON in the following format should be provided:
   ```
   {